Theo Benedet: Professional career

 Benedet was invited to the College Gridiron Showcase.
 In addition to being projected as a top pick for the 2024 CFL draft, he also received attention as a potential selection in the 2024 NFL draft.
 He was not selected in the NFL draft, but later signed with the Chicago Bears as a undrafted free agent.
 Benedet was later drafted in the second round (15th overall) by the BC Lions in the 2024 CFL draft.
 He was waived on August 27, and re-signed to the practice squad.
-He signed a reserve/future contract on January 6, 2025.
+He signed a reserve/future contract with the Bears on January 6, 2025.

-During the 2025 offseason, he competed with the incumbent Braxton Jones, Kiran Amegadjie, and Ozzy Trapilo to be the Bears' starter at left tackle.
+During the 2025 offseason, Benedet competed with the incumbent Braxton Jones, Kiran Amegadjie, and Ozzy Trapilo to be the Bears' starter at left tackle.
 Jones won the role while Benedet began the year as his backup and the swing tackle.
 In Week 4 against the Las Vegas Raiders, Benedet took over at right tackle after Darnell Wright suffered an injury before slotting to left tackle in Jones' place.
 The Bears named Benedet the starting left tackle from that point on.
+Benedet suffered a quad injury in November, after which Trapilo became the new starter.
+Upon his recovery, Benedet resumed being the swing tackle.
+During the Week 14 game versus the Green Bay Packers, he reported in as an eligible receiver for a trick play but was clipped by a Packers player as he ran his route, prompting quarterback Caleb Williams to throw to tight end Colston Loveland for the touchdown instead.
+Benedet continued to take occasional snaps as an extra receiver or tight end throughout the season, including running deeper routes to assist in blocking downfield.